shenlebantongying/os-scripts/README.md

-A set of scripts to bootstrap a useful system for myself.
+A collection of scripts to do system maintaining

 + a -> misc scripts (use a to order them on top)
 + setup -> install software or/and tweak some config
 + fix -> remove annoyance
 + backup -> move files to tree here

-TODO -> `backup -r` to restore backed up files?
+TODO -> /util folder for common tasks.